Vyral/felipe-arias/_posts/2019-05-02-short-sales-vs--foreclosures-whats-the-difference.md

 {% include youtube.html %}

-If you’re facing foreclosure or a short sale, it’s because you can no longer afford to pay your mortgage.&nbsp;
+If you’re facing foreclosure or a short sale, it’s because you can no longer afford to pay your mortgage.

 When this happens, you have a few options.
 You can have a loan modification and negotiate a more comfortable payment plan with your lender.
 If not, you’re forced to sell.